 The track has been the scene of a number of debut F1 victories, including Jean Alesi, Lewis Hamilton, Robert Kubica and Daniel Ricciardo.
 Canadian motorsport hero Gilles Villeneuve also took his maiden win here at the first event held in Montreal.
 The circuit was renamed in his honour following his death in 1982.

-Circuit Gilles Villeneuve is a temporary street circuit that’s only used once per year.
-The 2019 Formula 1 Canadian Grand Prix is on June 7-9 (buy tickets here).
+Circuit Gilles Villeneuve is a temporary street circuit that’s only used once a year.
+The 2020 Formula 1 Canadian Grand Prix is on June 12-14 (buy tickets here).

 Montreal’s Circuit Gilles Villeneuve is located within Parc Jean-Drapeau on the man-made Île Notre-Dame island in the St Lawrence seaway.

 Montreal-Trudeau Airport (YUL) is the main international airport serving Montreal and is 20km from the city centre.
 It’s a busy hub with a range of direct flight connections to North America, Europe, Asia, Africa and South America.

 - Public transport: The Jean Drapeau metro stop is just a short walk from the circuit entrance (around 10-30 minutes depending on which part of the track you’re aiming to get to).
 Save time and avoid queuing at ticket machines by buying your tickets in advance.
 Alternatively, there is a ferry service which runs from the old port to Isle Ste.
 Helene, near to the metro station.
 This service is less crowded than the metro, but runs only once an hour.

 - Taxi: Short journeys in the city center via taxi or Uber should cost around $10-20 CAD.

 - Bike: Montreal’s cycle rental service BIXI is a popular mode of transport in the city.
 You can rent a bike for just $5 CAD per day.